-When we began collaborating on the upcoming documentary “Private Violence”, and gathering stories of just a few of the millions of victims of domestic abuse, Kit wanted to make sure we had footage of women who’ve experienced abuse who didn’t fit “the profile”.
+When we began gathering stories for a history project of just a few of the millions of victims of domestic abuse, Kit wanted to make sure we had footage of women who’ve experienced abuse who didn’t fit “the profile”.
 She knew of many.
 She can leave the names off and tell you their stories.
 She found one during the filming, who not only told us her story, but told readers of story in her book “Crazy Love”, told countless interviewers, and recently told close to a million people via a TED talk.
-Her name is Leslie Morgan Steiner and her talk, viewed over 800,000 times is here. http://www.ted.com/talks/leslie_morgan_steiner_why_domestic_violence_victims_don_t_leave.html.
+Her name is Leslie Morgan Steiner and her talk, viewed over 2,000,000 times is here. http://www.ted.com/talks/leslie_morgan_steiner_why_domestic_violence_victims_don_t_leave.html.
 It’s powerful, it’s honest, and it’s worth watching.

 Leslie, in 2009 to CNN, summarized the attitudes some of us still have of families with power, stature, wealth, or celebrity.
 It was shortly after after the highly publicized story of the assault of Rihanna by Chris Brown, “ Like Rihanna, I had a bright future in my early 20s.
 I met my abusive lover at 22.
 I’d just graduated from Harvard and had a job at Seventeen Magazine in New York.
 My husband worked on Wall Street and was an Ivy League graduate as well.
 In our world, we were the last couple you’d imagine enmeshed in domestic violence.”